nikolicstefan/minimal-riscv-kernel/README.md

 ## Architecture

-The kernel is structured as a monolithic, single-address-space library kernel:
+The kernel is structured as a monolithic kernel executing in a single shared address space:

 ```
 User application (app.lib)